Scientific illustration showing nerve fiber regeneration for neuropathy recovery article

 2. Nutrition and Supplementation

 Deficiencies in vitamins, particularly B vitamins, are a common cause of neuropathy.
 Ensuring that your diet includes sufficient B12, B6, and folate can help repair and regenerate damaged nerves.
+Learn more about how vitamin deficiencies cause neuropathy and what to do about it.

-Foods Rich in Nerve-Supporting Nutrients:
+Foods Rich in Nerve-Supporting Nutrients

 - Vitamin B12: Found in fish, eggs, dairy, and fortified cereals.